opencontainers/runtime-spec/config-linux.md

 ### Access to devices

 Devices is an array specifying the list of devices to be created in the container.
-Next parameters can be specified:
+The following parameters can be specified:

 * type - type of device: 'c', 'b', 'u' or 'p'.
 More info in `man mknod`
 * path - full path to device inside container